Slipknot (album): Controversy

 After the album's release, the band had to remove two tracks after allegations of copyright infringement.
 "Purity" and "Frail Limb Nursery" were inspired by a story, published online, about a girl named Purity Knight, who was kidnapped and buried alive.
 The website, called Crime Scene, presents fictional stories as real life crime cases.
 Originally, the website included no disclaimer saying that it was a work of fiction.
 Many readers believed the story to be true, including Corey Taylor: "I still think the story's real.
 It fucked our whole world up when we read it.
 Can you imagine a girl being buried in a box and have all this lecherous bullshit drip down on her from this guy?
 It just hurts your head."

-The case was complicated by audio samples from the authoring website being included in "Frail Limb Nursery", the prelude to "Purity".

 'Purity', said Taylor, "was originally called 'Despise' but it didn't work when we tried to put it together… Ross [Robinson] took it and helped us restructure it."
-In a Q&A, Taylor claimed the lyrics had been written five years prior to the song's release, that only the name had been inspired by the Purity Knight story and that inspiration came from films such as Boxing Helena and The Collector, and not the story.

 However, Slipknot, to prevent the entire album being pulled, removed "Purity" and "Frail Limb Nursery".
-Slightly remastered standard and digipak versions of the album were issued in December 1999, replacing both tracks with "Me Inside".
+Standard and digipak versions of the album were issued in December 1999, replacing both tracks with "Me Inside".
 Although "Frail Limb Nursery" was never rereleased, "Purity" was included on the DVD Disasterpieces, the live 9.0: Live, the 'best of' Antennas to Hell, and the 10th anniversary edition of Slipknot.